-All full-time and adjunct faculty teaching the laboratory science courses listed below are required to assess the critical thinking competency in each one of those courses and complete and submit the appropriate section of the General Education Competency Assessment Report (Appendix E) at the end of each semester for each of those courses.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education critical thinking competency as identified in and measured by the Critical Thinking Rubric as well as develop an Action Plan to improve upon those critical thinking skills.
+All full-time and adjunct faculty teaching the laboratory science courses listed below are required to assess the critical thinking competency in each one of those courses and complete and submit the appropriate section of the Scientific Reasoning and Critical Thinking - General Education Competency Assessment Report (Appendix L) at the end of each semester for each of those courses.
+This Scientific Reasoning and Critical Thinking - General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education critical thinking competency and associated course objective/student learning outcome as identified in and measured by the Critical Thinking Rubric as well as develop an Action Plan to improve upon those critical thinking skills.
 The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve critical thinking in future courses.

-Guidelines for completing the two tables of the General Education Competency Assessment Report as they relate to critical thinking are as follows:
+Guidelines for completing the two tables of the Scientific Reasoning and Critical Thinking - General Education Competency Assessment Report as they relate to critical thinking are as follows: